atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Less focus on semantics, more on usability

-One of the core ideas of the semantic web, is that anyone should be able to say anything about anything, using triples.
+One of the core ideas of the semantic web, is that anyone should be able to say anything about anything, using semantic triples.
 This is one of the reasons why it can be so hard to select a specific value in RDF.
 When you want to make all graphs mergeable (which is a great idea), but also want to allow anyone to create any triples about any subject, you get `subject-predicate` non-uniqueness.
+For the Semantic Web, having _semantic_ triples is great.
+For linked data, and connecting datasets, having atomic triples (with unique `subject-predicate` combinations) seems preferable.
 Atomic Data chooses a more constrained approach, which makes it easier to use the data, but at the cost of some expressiveness.

 ### Changing the names